examdawn/NEP2020_2023_BCA/4thsem/Additional-English/solved/model-solutions.md

 ## Section B

-### A. Answer any FIVE questions of the following: (2 Marks x 5 = 10)
+## A. Answer any FIVE questions of the following: (2 Marks x 5 = 10)
-1. What are strange contrasts in one human face according to Wordsworth?
+### Q1.
+What are strange contrasts in one human face according to Wordsworth?
-2. Name the factory the unknown citizen worked for?
+### Q2.
+Name the factory the unknown citizen worked for?
-3. What is the central theme of the poem ‘Invictus’?
+### Q3.
+What is the central theme of the poem ‘Invictus’?
-4. What was the self-confession made by the poet Wole Soyinka?
+### Q4.
+What was the self-confession made by the poet Wole Soyinka?
-5. Who is he referring to in the poem ‘White Paper’?
+### Q5.
+Who is he referring to in the poem ‘White Paper’?
-6. What is the teacher’s scolding words compared to by the poet Kamala Das?
+### Q6.
+What is the teacher’s scolding words compared to by the poet Kamala Das?
-7. List the things that Jack and Jill have purchased in the play ‘Never Never Nest’.
+### Q7.
+List the things that Jack and Jill have purchased in the play ‘Never Never Nest’.
-### B. Answer any FOUR questions of the following in a paragraph: (5 Marks x 4 = 20)
+## B. Answer any FOUR questions of the following in a paragraph: (5 Marks x 4 = 20)
-1. “Nothing could change the Philosopher’s ease’”.
+### Q1.
+“Nothing could change the Philosopher’s ease’”.
 Explain this with reference to second stanza of the poem ‘A Character’
-2. List all the information you can gather about the unknown citizen.
+### Q2.
+List all the information you can gather about the unknown citizen.
 What impression does it create about him?
-3. How ‘courage in the face of death’ is discussed in the poem ‘Invictus”?
+### Q3.
+How ‘courage in the face of death’ is discussed in the poem ‘Invictus”?
-4. Why is the landlady averse to renting out the accommodation to the prospective tenant in the poem ‘Telephone Conversation’?
+### Q4.
+Why is the landlady averse to renting out the accommodation to the prospective tenant in the poem ‘Telephone Conversation’?
-5. In the poem ‘Punishment in Kindergarten’ what does the poet mean by ‘beloved halts’?
+### Q5.
+In the poem ‘Punishment in Kindergarten’ what does the poet mean by ‘beloved halts’?
 Why were they beloved?
-6. What was Jack's justification for buying a house on installments?
+### Q6.
+What was Jack's justification for buying a house on installments?
 Do you agree?
-### C. Answer any TWO questions of the following in about two pages: (10 Marks x 2 = 20)
+## C. Answer any TWO questions of the following in about two pages: (10 Marks x 2 = 20)
-1. The poem “A Character” brings out the dynamics of contrasting personality between man, listener and himself.
+### 1. The poem “A Character” brings out the dynamics of contrasting personality between man, listener and himself.
 Explain.
-2. Briefly explain how the trauma faced by William Ernest Henley has taken a toll on his life.
+### 2. Briefly explain how the trauma faced by William Ernest Henley has taken a toll on his life.
 How has he overcome the situation?
-3. Write an essay on the racial discrimination as represented in the ‘Telephone Conversation’.
+### 3. Write an essay on the racial discrimination as represented in the ‘Telephone Conversation’.
-4. Justify the title of the play “Never Never Nest”
+### 4. Justify the title of the play “Never Never Nest”

+The title 'Never Never Nest' implies that the home(nest) is never truly owned or settled in.
+This is extremely appropriate because Jack and Jill prefer to be perpetually in debt by taking on more financial responsibilities than they can affrd.

+The story unfolds as Aunt Jane visits their Villa at New Hampstead, asks them about their posessions(house, car, piano, radiogram).
+TODO: Finish